Krešimir Ćosić: Writer

 Ćosić was known to carry a suitcase full of books wherever he traveled.
 He was an atypical athlete, reading, analyzing and noting.
 He always had the latest gadget at hand and was obsessed with technology.
-He listened to classical music and loved the theatre and arts.
-In the 80's he started writing his autobiography which was never completed.
+He listened to classical music and loved the theater and arts.
+In the 1980s, he started writing his autobiography which was never completed.
 His daughter, Ana, published his writings in May 2019 in Croatian under the book name Play, Believe, Live.
 The book gives an inside view of Ćosić's sports career and his theories about sports in general.